UKHO/docs/software-engineering-policies/TechnicalDebt/TechnicalDebtPolicy.md

 * Testing – Unknown or unrecorded test scenarios, lack of test coverage
 * Maintenance – Out-of-support products, usually leading to security vulnerabilities
 * Security - Known and exploitable vulnerabilities
-* Process - enifficient or wasteful process steps, this could be related to practice or tooling
+* Process - inefficient or wasteful process steps, this could be related to practice or tooling

 ## Technial Debt Impact